AGING WHITETAIL DEER FROM THEIR JAWBONES

 The only way to truly tell the age of a deer, is to examine the teeth.

 Within a few days of birth deer have seven teeth in the upper and lower jaw.
 These are Incisors, Canine and Premolars.
-Between 23 - 29 months these teeth have been replaced by permanent teeth.

 The rear teeth, the molars, begin to erupt between 2 - 5 month with Molar 3 erupting between 18 - 24 months.
 Therefore deer can be aged quite accurately up to about 3 years of age by tooth eruption.